Accelerated Bachelor's to Master's in Computer Science

 After being accepted into the accelerated B.S.-M.S. program, students must maintain a 3.3 GPA to remain eligible for admission to the graduate program.
 Additionally, students in the program must request approval of the 9 graduate level units of double-counted courses before they are taken.
 These courses will not be approved retroactively.

-During the final term of their undergraduate studies, an official application to the master’s program must be submitted to University Admissions.
+During the final term of their undergraduate studies, an official application to the master’s program must be submitted to Admissions.
 Applications will be reviewed for the required GPA and successful completion of the required 9 units of pre-approved double-counted courses.
 Students intending to apply to the program are encouraged to discuss this with their academic adviser.
 Please see the detailed M.S. degree requirements in the Graduate Catalog.

 Below are the required and elective graduate level, overlap courses that can be taken in the accelerated major: